Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Introduction

 With score-based priors, we achieve a collection of M87* images that all fit the observed data but differ in certain visual characteristics.
 Specifically, we trained a score-based prior on each of the following datasets: CIFAR-10~\citep{cifar10} (generic natural images), general relativistic magneto-hydrodynamic (GRMHD) simulations~\citep{wong2022patoka}, radially inefficient accretion flow (RIAF) simulations~\citep{riaf}, and CelebA~\citep{celeba} (celebrity faces).
 We use a Bayesian imaging technique to apply each prior to the M87* observations, resulting in a collection of image posteriors.
 Each posterior is a probability distribution of images conditioned on the M87* data but incorporating a different prior.
 The visual biases of images from different posteriors are strikingly different, yet the images share structure that is prior-invariant, such as the ring shape and brightness asymmetry.
 We thus present two contributions based on our results: (1) a collection of possible M87* images that humans can selectively interpret based on their trust of the assumed biases and (2) analysis of which extracted black-hole features are robust to the prior and can be reliably used in scientific analysis.

-In this manuscript, we first describe relevant background in Sec.~\ref{sec:background} and our Bayesian imaging method involving score-based priors in Sec.~\ref{sec:method}.
-In Sec.~\ref{sec:m87_results}, we present image posteriors of M87* based on a collection of score-based priors ranging from weak biases (e.g., a prior trained on generic natural images) to strong biases (e.g., a prior trained on RIAF images).
-In Sec.~\ref{sec:simdata_results}, we validate the imaging approach on simulated data.
-Next, in Sec.~\ref{sec:features}, we analyze the influence of the prior on characteristic ring features, including diameter, width, and orientation, by performing tests on both the simulated-data and M87* images.
-Finally, in Sec.~\ref{sec:discussion}, we summarize our findings and conclude that our proposed imaging strategy allows one to define any collection of priors and analyze their effect on reconstructed images.
+In this manuscript, we first describe relevant background in Section \ref{sec:background} and our Bayesian imaging method involving score-based priors in Section \ref{sec:method}.
+In Section \ref{sec:simdata_results}, we validate the imaging approach on simulated data using a collection of score-based priors ranging from weak biases (e.g., a prior trained on generic natural images) to strong biases (e.g., a prior trained on RIAF images).
+In Section \ref{sec:m87_results}, we present image posteriors of M87* based on the same collection of priors.
+Next, in Section \ref{sec:features}, we analyze the influence of the prior on characteristic ring features, including diameter, width, and orientation, by performing tests on both the simulated-data and M87* images.
+Finally, in Section \ref{sec:discussion}, we summarize our findings and conclude that our proposed imaging strategy allows one to define any collection of priors and analyze their effect on reconstructed images.